7MinSec/bpatty/README.md

 ##Wait, wait!
 There's already way better tools and collections like this out there!
 Ok.

-##OMg, based on your activity it's clear you're a super newb to GitHub and have NO idea what you're doing
+##OMg, based on your activity it's clear you're a super newb to GitHub and have NO idea what you're doing!!!
 Correct.

 ##So...who the H are you?